AdobeDocs/experience-manager-cloud-service.en/help/forms/using-themes-in-core-components.md

    ![Proxy browsersync](/help/forms/assets/browser_sync.png)

-Having followed the examples provided at both the theme level and component level for theme customizations, the error messages of an Adaptive Form are changed to the `blue` color, while the label color for the button component changes to `green` upon hovering.
+Having followed the examples for styling an Adaptive Form (core components) at both the theme level and component level for theme customizations, the error messages of an Adaptive Form are changed to the `blue` color, while the label color for the button component changes to `green` upon hovering.

 **Previewing theme level style**